dasiths/dasiths.github.io/_posts/2026-06-10-the-errand-agentic-delegation.md

 Let's say Mom changes her mind partway through.
 The party's cancelled.
 She grabs the phone and calls the shop to call it off.

-Too late by a second: Sam is already at the counter, and the cashier is already ringing it onto Mom's account.
+But the timing may not work out: Sam is already at the counter, and the cashier is already ringing it onto Mom's account.

-This is a gap people constantly miss. *Withdrawing* permission and *stopping the thing already in motion* are two completely different acts.
+This is a gap that is easy to miss. *Withdrawing* permission and *stopping the thing already in motion* are two completely different acts.
 Mom can revoke all she wants, but if the action is already in flight (rung up at the till, order placed, button clicked) saying "no more" doesn't reach back and undo it.
-There's always a window between "I changed my mind" and "everything actually stopped," and that window is exactly where the damage lands.
+There's always a window between "I changed my mind" and "everything actually stopped," and that window is where problems can still happen.

 For a loaf of bread, who cares.
 For an agent moving real money or sending real messages, that little window is everything.